Best External Hard Drives for Remote Workers in 2026

 2. SanDisk Extreme 1TB Portable SSD — Best Value

-The SanDisk Extreme matches the Samsung T7 Shield on raw performance — both read at 1,050 MB/s via USB 3.2 Gen 2 — but undercuts it on price and significantly on weight.
-At 42 grams, the SanDisk Extreme is the lightest drive in this roundup.
-If you carry a laptop bag daily and care about every gram, the difference is real.
+Matches the Samsung T7 Shield on raw performance — both hit 1,050 MB/s read via USB 3.2 Gen 2.
+At 42 grams, the SanDisk Extreme is the lightest drive in this roundup by a significant margin.
+If every gram of laptop bag weight matters to you, the T7 Shield is 56 grams heavier.

-The IP65 rating provides the same level of weather resistance as the T7 Shield.
-Drop resistance is rated to 2 meters (6.6 feet), slightly less than the Samsung but still well above what most work situations demand.
+The IP65 rating provides the same level of weather resistance as the Samsung.
+Drop resistance is 2 meters (6.6 feet) versus the Samsung’s 9.8 feet — still above what most situations demand, but lower than the T7 Shield.

 3. WD My Passport 2TB — Best Budget